ATECoder/dn.iot.tcp/README.md

 To this end, I will use the user interface of the DMM7510 digitizer but with a single instrument.

+## Issues

+### Async query fails on the Maui concept application
+the loop for checking for data availability does not terminate.
+If awaited with time out, the loop seems to continue attempting to read from a disposed socket.

 ## Supported .NET Releases

 * .NET Standard 2.0 - source code framework)